Hawks vs. Thunder Prediction & Picks - November 6

 Hawks vs. Thunder Prediction & Picks: Line, Spread, Over/Under - November 6

-The Atlanta Hawks (4-2) are favored (-2.5) to extend a four-game winning streak when they visit the Oklahoma City Thunder (3-3) at 8:00 PM ET on Monday, November 6, 2023 at Paycom Center.
+The Atlanta Hawks (4-2) are underdogs (+1.5) in their attempt to continue a four-game winning streak when they visit the Oklahoma City Thunder (3-3) at 8:00 PM ET on Monday, November 6, 2023 at Paycom Center.
 The game airs on BSOK and BSSE.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!